Measure Flow Effectiveness with Goals - Setup and Examples

 How to track multiple goals per flow

 In the sequence below, we send an email with the intent for trials to perform an in-app action.
 However, we also offer them the option to book a call with a member of our team.
-Having two distinct goals means that we'll either have to choose 1 goal to track, or use a small trick.
+Having two distinct goals means we'll either have to choose one goal to track, or use a small trick.

 Notice the "Add Tag" step at the top of the sequence.
 We will use this to push people into another flow.